Africa-EU - international trade in goods statistics

 Primary goods dominate imports with Africa

 For imports from Africa, primary goods are the largest group (see Figure 4).
-However, between 2009 and 2019 there share decreased from 77 % to 66 % mainly due to the decreasing share of energy which is partly explained by falling oil and gas prices.
-In the same period, the share of manufactured goods rose from 21 % to 32 %.
-This was mainly due to increasing imports of machinery and vehicles from 7 % to 15 %.
+However, between 2010 and 2020 there share decreased from 77 % to 61 %, especially due to the decreasing share of energy, which is partly explained by falling oil and gas prices.
+In the same period, the share of manufactured goods rose from 22 % to 37 %.
+This was mainly due to increasing shares of machinery and vehicles from 7 % to 16 % and other manufactured goods from 13 % to 17 %.

 Northern Africa largest trade in goods partner

-EU exports of goods to Northern Africa rose from EUR 54 billion in 2009 to EUR 76 billion in 2019 (see Figure 5), equivalent to an average annual growth rate of 3.5 %.
-The growth rate was highest in Eastern Africa (5.7 %) followed by Western Africa (5.4 %) and Southern Africa (5.2 %).
-Exports of goods to Middle Africa (-2.3 %) declined in this period .
+EU exports of goods to Northern Africa rose from EUR 61 billion in 2010 to EUR 65 billion in 2020 (see Figure 5), equivalent to an average annual growth rate of 0.7 %.
+The growth rate was highest in Eastern Africa (3.6 %) followed by Western Africa (2.6 %).
+Exports of goods to Middle Africa (-3.4 %) and Southern Africa (-0.2 %) declined in this period.
+Due to the COVID-19 pandemic exports to all regions declined from 2019 to 2020.

-Figure 6, depicting the evolution of imports from the five African regions, shows a small decline of imports from Middle Africa between 2009 and 2019.
-Western Africa (7.1 %) had the highest growth rate, followed by Southern Africa (6.2 %) and Eastern Africa (5.4 %).
-Although imports from Northern Africa (1.8 %) grew less strongly, they still made up almost half of all imports from Africa.
+Figure 6, depicting the evolution of imports from the five African regions, shows a decline of imports from Middle Africa (-3,6 %) and Northern Africa (-4.3 %) between 2010 and 2020.
+Southern Africa (2.5 %) and Eastern Africa (2.4 %) had almost equal growth rates while imports from Western Africa (1.1 %) grew less strongly.
+Similar to exports, EU imports from all five African regions declined from 2019 to 2020.

-In 2019, the EU had trade in goods deficits Middle Africa (EUR 2.0 billion) and Western Africa (EUR 2.4 billion) as shown in Figure 7.
-In contrast, there were trade in goods surpluses with Eastern and Southern Africa (both EUR 2.4 billion) and Northern Africa (EUR 8.4 billion).
-The trade balance with Northern Africa has varied strongly in the past 10 years; there was a deficit of EUR 17.5 billion in 2012 and a surplus, of EUR 25.2 billion in 2016.
+In 2020, the EU had trade in goods deficits Middle Africa (EUR 1.3 billion) and Southern Africa (EUR 0.4 billion) as shown in Figure 7.
+In contrast, there were trade in goods surpluses with Eastern Africa (EUR 2.1 billion), Western Africa (EUR 3.4 billion) and especially Northern Africa (EUR 19.3 billion).
+The trade balance with Northern Africa has varied strongly in the past 10 years; there was a deficit of EUR 17.5 billion in 2012 and a surplus, of EUR 25.2 billion in 2016 and EUR 19.3 billion in 2020.

-The five largest exporters were also the largest importers of goods from Africa in 2019 (Table 2).
-Spain (EUR 27 billion) led, followed by France (EUR 24 billion), Italy, Germany (both EUR 21 billion) and the Netherlands (EUR 16 billion).
-The highest shares of imports from Africa in total extra-EU imports were found in Portugal (18.8 %), Spain (17.8 %), France and Italy (both 11.7 %).
+The largest exporters were also the largest importers of goods from Africa in 2020 (Table 2), although in a different order.
+Spain (EUR 19 billion) led, followed by France (EUR 18 billion), Germany, Italy (both EUR 15 billion), the Netherlands (EUR 13 billion) and Belgium (EUR 9 billion).
+The highest shares of imports from Africa in total extra-EU imports were found in Portugal (17.2 %), Spain (15.3 %) and France (10.3 %).

-In 2019, 21 EU Member States had a trade in goods surplus with Africa.
-The highest surplus, EUR 4 billion, was found in Belgium followed by Germany and France (both EUR 3 billion).
-The six countries that had a trade in goods deficit with Africa were Croatia (EUR -86 million) Slovenia (EUR -149 million), Estonia (EUR -154 million), Portugal (EUR -252 million), Italy (EUR -4 billion) and Spain (EUR -8 billion).
+In 2020, 25 EU Member States had a trade in goods surplus with Africa.
+It was highest in Germany and France (both EUR 5 billion).
+Other countries whose trade surplus was higher than EUR 1 billion were the Netherlands, Belgium, Sweden, Poland, Czechia, Ireland and Romania.
+The two countries that had a trade in goods deficit with Africa were Slovenia (EUR 111 million) and Spain (EUR 3 billion).

 Source data for tables and graphs